scalameta/scalameta/semanticdb/semanticdb3/guide.md

     For example, `_empty_.Test.main(). => method main: (args: Array[String]): Unit`
     says that `main` is a method with one parameter of type `Array[String]`.
-    Further lines of the printout establish that `Array` in that type refers to `scala.Array#`, etc.
   * `Occurrences` contains a list of identifiers from the source file with their line/column-based positions and unique identifiers pointing to corresponding definitions resolved by the compiler.